Glyphack/Glyphack/content/blog/build-a-crawler-in-golang.md

 ### Distribute and Collect Result from Workers

-In the earlier section we discussed how can we parallelize the crawling task by distrubting the urls into multiple queues and assign workers to each queue.
+In the earlier section we discussed how can we parallelize the crawling task by distributing the urls into multiple queues and assign workers to each queue.

 Let's implement this functionality, We can create a new function called `Start`